Augmented Equivariant Attention Networks for Microscopy Image Reconstruction: Introduction

+To address the above issue, an existing attention-based approach has been proposed to endow neural networks with the capability to capture shared features among training instances.
+That is, to include the attention mechanism with learnable query as an augmentation to the original self-attention mechanism.
+Such an approach has been explored and commonly used in natural language processing (NLP)~\cite{yang2016hierarchical} and graph neural networks (GNNs)~\cite{li2015gated}.
+In the image domain, \cite{liu2020global, yuan2019learning} have also attempted to include the attention mechanism with learnable query to capture the inter-image dependencies and the common features shared among images.

+However, we argue that the attention mechanism with learnable query can be inappropriate in the image-to-image transformation tasks, leading to potential performance reduction of the model due to the lacking of an essential property, the spatially permutation equivariant.
+When we perform spatial permutation such as rotation to an input image, the output image is desired to be permuted accordingly.
+For typical convolution-based deep models, such an equivariant property can be naturally learned or enforced by performing data augmentation such as rotation and flipping.
+However, involving the attention mechanism with learnable query makes such a property unsatisfied in an image-to-image transformation model and unable to be learned, unless constant values are output by the attention operator at all spatial locations.
+Consequently, although shared features can be captured, image-to-image transformation models involving the attention mechanism with learnable query suffers from performance loss due to the lack of permutation equivariance.

-In this paper, we propose to augment the attention models with two components, the attention with shared references and the batch-aware attention in training.
-Based on the augmented attention model, we devise the Augmented Equivariant Attention Networks (AEANets), of which the attention block preserves the equivariance to any spatial permutations and thus makes the capturing of common features among images much more effective.
-We conduct experiments using the paired EM images made public by \cite{qian2020effective} to evaluate the performance and analyze the effectiveness of the proposed AEANets, in relative to other deep learning methods.
-Quantitative results show that our AEANets considerably outperforms the competitors, especially in terms of the clearness of the image and the quality of the foreground.
+Motivated by both the desire to utilize inter-image dependencies and overcome the limitations of attention mechanisms with learnable query, we propose the augmented attention models with two components, the attention mechanism with shared references and the batch-aware attention applied in training.
+The resulting new attention model is referred to as the Augmented Equivariant Attention Networks (AEANets), whose attention block preserves the equivariance to any spatial permutations and can capture the inter-image dependencies and common features among images.
+We conduct experiments to evaluate the performance and effectiveness of the proposed AEANets.
+Quantitative results show that our AEANets significantly outperform the baselines on three microscopy image transformation tasks, i.e., super-resolution, denoising, projection, and segmentation, for both various types of biomedical images.
+We also demonstrate visually that AEANets produce better 3D-to-2D projection and super-resolution images compared to the respective baseline methods.